By Chet Yarbrough

 Things Fall Apart

 Chinua Achebe explains what happens when civilizations collide in “Things Fall Apart”.
 Achebe lived a life that reinforces hope.
 He was born in Nigeria but educated in English at the University of Ibadan, the oldest university in Nigeria (founded in 1948).
 Achebe wrote “Things Fall Apart” in the 1950s (published in 1958).
 It sold more than 12 million copies and was translated into more than 50 languages.
 Sadly, Achebe died on March 21, 2013.

 Without knowing Achebe’s background, a first reading of “Things Fall Apart” begins in confusion but as the story progresses its meaning becomes clear.
-Two thirds of the book explains life in an African village that is untouched by a white man’s world or any civilization outside of its clan and their related communities.
 The listener is being offered an understanding of a 1950s African village’s culture.

 The most serious consequence to a violator of Clan’ law is banishment from the community.
 Banishment can be either permanent or for a number of years, depending upon the gravity of the violation.
 Murder out of anger means permanent banishment.
 Murder by accident means 7 years banishment.